nikakogho/nikakogho.github.io/Nexus/🌌 Nexus.md

 ## 🧭 How this vault is organized
 ### Core
-The bedrock: laws, equations, mechanisms—everything that underlies reality.
+The bedrock: laws, equations, mechanisms—everything that underlies reality:
 - [[Maths]]
 - [[Physics]]
 - [[Chemistry]]
 - [[Biology]]
 - [[Neuroscience]]

+[[Computer Science]] as a tool that helps the biological human mind with making sense of the world and adding to it (helps all of science and engineering).

+[[Life Improvement]] as both a means and an end in this game.

 ### Horizon
-Front-line disciplines where new realities are forged.
+Front-line disciplines where new realities are forged:
 - [[AI]]
 - [[Bioengineering]]
 - [[Nanotechnology]]